rhsimplex/image-match-old/README.md

 gis.normalized_distance(a, c)
 ```

-Returns `0.68446275381507249`, almost certainly not a match.  image-match doesn't have to generate a signature from a URL; a file-path or even an in-memory bytestream will do (be sure to specify `bytestream=True' in the latter case).
+Returns `0.68446275381507249`, almost certainly not a match.  image-match doesn't have to generate a signature from a URL; a file-path or even an in-memory bytestream will do (be sure to specify `bytestream=True` in the latter case).

 Now consider this subtly-modified version of the Mona Lisa: